hashicorp/vault/website/source/docs/internals/architecture.html.md

 * **Credential Backend** - A credential backend is used to authenticate users or applications which are connecting to Vault.
-Once authenticated, the backend returns the list of applicable policies which shoud be applied.
+Once authenticated, the backend returns the list of applicable policies which should be applied.
 Vault takes an authenticated user and returns a client token that can be used for future requests.
 As an example, the `user-password` backend uses a username and password to authenticate the user.
 Alternatively, the `github` backend allows users to authenticate via GitHub.